 A Tier One Data Center is a physical place that houses servers and specialized computing hardware for handling and purchasing access to large volumes of data.
 Another name for a Tier One Data Center is a “computer room”.

 A definition of the data center is necessary for any person, group, or entity that requires large amounts of data to be created, transported, stored, or utilized for any reason.
-In order to meet their clients’ server demands, web hosting companies typically possess their own data centers.
+To meet their clients’ server demands, web hosting companies typically possess their data centers.
 Some businesses wish to have control over and ownership of their tier data center standards.

 A classification system for data centers is represented by a data center tier-level system.
 Usually, the infrastructure and type of equipment a data center possesses determine its classification.